-In Memoriam: Dr. Herman Viets
+In Memoriam: Dr. Hermann Viets

 Dr. Viets died peacefully in his sleep on Oct.
 1, 2017 at his home in Rhode Island.
 He served as president of MSOE from 1991 until his retirement in 2015.
 He was only the fourth president in the 114-year history of MSOE.
 Under his leadership, the campus footprint grew dramatically and the university added several degree programs that fueled enrollment.
 In his retirement, he continued to serve MSOE as a member of the Board of Regents.

-“Dr. Viets was a rare individual whose humble beginnings provided the very foundation that allowed him to lead MSOE to academic prominence,” said Dr. Scott Moon, chairman of the MSOE Board of Regents.
+“Dr. Viets was a rare individual whose humble beginnings provided the very foundation that allowed him to lead MSOE to academic prominence,” said Dr. Scott Moon, chairman emeritus of the MSOE Board of Regents.
 “His leadership style combined a relentless work ethic, pragmatism and deep strategic thinking with a highly engaging personality.
 These traits allowed him to easily connect with others and enlist their assistance in fulfilling a creative vision for MSOE.”

 Dr. Viets’ vision for MSOE was to remain at the forefront of professional education with an emphasis on both theory and technology coupled with an intensity of appropriate laboratory experience and career practice.
 He worked to broaden the academic scope of the university while maintaining its “application-oriented” philosophy and at the same time supporting those initiatives that promote a well-rounded college experience.